-I am requesting funds to administer our 2021 Invitational Theresa-India Young Show at the Piano Gallery, rescheduled due to our current COVID -19 emergency.
-We will: clean and re-frame works, photograph undocumented works, design book/marks/post cards/programs, cover printing, advertising, administrative, operating expenses and also update our web site.
+I am requesting funds to clean and to re-frame works,.
+We used recent funds to photograph undocumented work and to pay web site update expenses for our 2021 Invitational Theresa-India Young Show at the Piano Gallery, rescheduled due to our current COVID -19 emergency.
 Previous funds raised were used to support The Theresa Show 2019 at United South End Settlement.

 All donations will greatly impact my effort to achieve these goals regarding Theresa's legacy and relieve me of financial burdens.

 I also request funds to complete a documentary utilizing footage from four videos: the Artist Talk in conjunction with Theresa-India Young at the Mayor’s Gallery, City of Boston (2018), a Memorial Tribute at the Piano Gallery (2010), a narration of Theresa’s Sketches of Ghana at the National Center of Afro-American Artists (2010), and Museum cultures/practices from ATNN (2000).

 Theresa’s life work has been archived at University Archives, Joseph P. Healey Library at UMASS Boston, made possible thru a $2,000 grant from Mass Humanities.
 You may visit her collection online to learn, in detail, about her work as a fiber artist, educational consultant, and interdisciplinary arts teacher:

 Please follow Theresa-India Young on Facebook and “Like” our site.
 On the site click www.theresaindiayoung.com/ which will take you to our basic web site to read more about Theresa and to view her work.

 YOUR ARE INVITED